ElijahCaine/redox-book/src/introduction/how_redox_compares_to_other_operating_systems.md

 It should be noted that the extra lines are simply based outside of kernel space, making them less dangerous, not necessarily a smaller number.

-The main idea is to have components and drivers that would be inside a monolithic kernel exist in user space and follow the Principle of Least Authority (POLA).
+The main idea is to have components and drivers that would be inside a monolithic kernel exist in user-space and follow the Principle of Least Authority (POLA).
 This is where every individual component is:
 * Completely isolated in memory and as separate user processes
   * The failure of one component does not crash other components
   * Allows foreign and untrusted code to not expose the entire system
   * Bugs and malware cannot spread to other components
 * Has restricted communication with other components
 * Doesn't have Admin/Super-User privileges
-  * Bugs are moved to user space which reduces their power
+  * Bugs are moved to user-space which reduces their power

 All of this increases the reliability of the system significantly.
 This would be useful for mission-critical applications and for users that want minimal issues with their computer systems.

+[URLs, schemes, and resources]: ./design/urls_schemes_resources.html